2019 Evening "Big Tent" Speakers

-Kimberly Adriaansen - West Seneca, NY - Kimberly is the program coordinator for Tifft Nature Preserve and a life-long advocate of infusing science education with art.
+Kimberly Adriaansen - West Seneca, NY - Kimberly is the Program Coordinator for Tifft Nature Preserve and life-long advocate of infusing science education with art.
 Drawing upon her science and art background (B.S.
 Biological Sciences/ Studio Art and M.S.
 Environmental Interpretation) and love of the outdoors, she leads nature journaling workshops for all ages in pursuit of bringing people intimately closer to the natural environment vital to us all.
 Kimberly enjoys being a freelance artist in her spare time and works primarily with graphite, pen and ink, watercolors, and Conte' as well as pressed botanicals.

 Susan Avery - Great Valley, NY - Not exactly raised by wolves, but trained in nature and her ways through years of scouting and the ever restless need to explore the outdoors.
 Susan is a self-trained naturalist, licensed New York State Outdoor Guide, certified Florida Master Naturalist, and National Park Services volunteer naturalist/docent.
 She is always looking for opportunities to share those marvelous moments in nature with fellow explorers of all ages.
 Her areas of interest are trees, old growth forests, spring ephemeral flowers, local historic geology, and marine and freshwater invertebrates.